The September Touring Challenge is available to members only. 3RVS membership is available at www.3rvs.com.

 The Three Rivers Velo Sport Road of Fame

 3RVS members who have competed in any of the eight September Touring Challenges and finished with 1,610 or more kilometers in any one challenge will be inducted into the Three Rivers Velo Sport Road of Fame.
-Below is a list of all Road of Fame members.
+Below is a list of all 95 Road of Fame members from 2014 through 2022.
+Note: Some members are listed multiple times as they won the honor two or more years.

 2021 Three Rivers Velo Sport September Touring Challenge Road of Fame Members